 In 2008, Mr. Castro joined former Thirteenth Judicial Circuit chief prosecutor Robin Fuson in his law practice, where he represented clients on matters of criminal defense and personal injury.
 His litigation skills quickly gained him the respect of colleagues and opposition council alike, who described him as a knowledgeable, persuasive, and skilled litigator.
 He received many letters of appreciation from clients expressing gratitude for his dedication, kindness and attention to detail in handling their cases.

-In 2010, Mr. Castro joined family law attorney Christina Anton Garcia to form the Anton Castro Law group.
+In 2010, Mr. Castro joined family law attorney Christina Anton Garcia to form Anton Castro Law.
 His extensive knowledge of criminal law, personal injury, and litigation represents major contributions to the firm.
 Together, Mr. Castro and Ms. Anton are committed to making exemplary client service and excellence in the practice of law their top priority in matters of criminal defense, personal injury, and family law.

 Mr. Castro and his family have been an active part of the Tampa Bay community since 1991.
 Mr. Castro is a member of the board of directors for the First Tee of Tampa Bay, a non-profit organization aimed at teaching youth positive life skills and lessons through the game of golf.
-Additionally, Mr. Castro volunteers with the United Way’s program Hands on Tampa.
-He is an avid outdoorsman and loves spending time with his dog, Hank.
+Additionally, Mr. Castro volunteers with Lawyer’s for Literacy, which is aimed at assisting young students improve reading and writing skills.
+He is an avid outdoorsman and loves spending time with his dog, Junior the Boykin Spaniel.

-Mr. Castro is licensed to practice law in all Florida state and county courts and for federal matters in the United States District Court for the Middle District of Florida.
+Mr. Castro is licensed to practice law in all Florida state and county courts.